 Brian:The name expresses my purpose, to instill respect for the body, for the intellectual leap, and for the event itself, as well as a life with piercing.

-I have been working under that business name for eight years now.
+I have been working under that business name since 1992.

 Donnie:How many employees and what is their experience time like?

 Brian:I am a one man show with occasional interns right now.
 I have had numerous helpers and colleagues over the last years.